zipped-album/zap/README.md

 1. **Make sure you have Python 3 with Tkinter support installed**

-   If not, use your package manager to install it.
+   If not, install it.
 For instance, on Debian-based distros:
    ```
    apt install python3 python3-tk
    ```

 3. **Make sure FFmpeg shared libraries are installed**

-   If not, use your package manager to install them.
+   If not, install them.
 For instance, on Debian-based distros:
    ```
    apt install ffmpeg
    ```